 Together for assistance dog teams

-Assistance Dog Teams deserve our help!
+Teams deserve our help!

 Join us so that…

-teams are better supported and
+- Teams better supported and

-new teams are encouraged.
+- new teams are promoted.

 About assistance dogs

-How we build change:
+That's how we build change:

-✓ Solid foundations: Standards, independent evaluation and scientific analysis improve acceptance and progress.
+✓ The goal: Comprehensive promotion.
+Standards, independent testing, and scientific analysis improve acceptance and progress.
 We establish partnerships and support structures so that teams are better supported.

-Who is Assistance Dog Foundation?
+Who is Foundation Assistance Dog?

-Why we do not (yet) fund teams
+Why we do not (yet) promote teams

 Although it would be more satisfying to simply fund teams, making people with disabilities more mobile *today*,

 would only help a tiny group.
-The real core of the problem lies in the lack of structures and the
+The real core of the problem, however, lies in the lack of structures and the

 improvised character of the sector.